GSA/digitalgov.gov/content/news/2022/12/2022-12-13-to-build-trust-aim-for-easy.md

   - cx
   - usability
   - accessibility

-# See all authors at https://digital.gov/authors
+# see all authors at https://digital.gov/authors
-authors: []
+authors:
+  - amanda-dean

 slug: to-build-trust-aim-for-easy

-primary_image: 10x-areas-of-focus
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 What do you like about your favorite restaurant?
 It may be the service, the quality, the consistency — but what’s that thing that brings you back?

 **Trust**.